On December 12, 2018, we lost our son, Calvin James Cruthirds to suicide. He was 13.

 President and Chairwoman

 Jennifer is currently attending full time graduate school for her Master's degree in Clinical Mental Health Counseling.
-When she isn't studying or managing the Foundation, Jennifer is juggling teaching ukulele, playing music, and writing.
+When she isn't studying or managing the Foundation, Jennifer plays the ukulele, writes, and takes her dogs for walks.
 She is most proud, however, of her family--her three sons (Calvin included) and supportive husband, Mac.
 And we can't forget their rescue dogs Molly and Luke, their ginger kitty George, and Cali, the old lady tortie cat.